busaridwan/Becoming-an-Engineer/README.md

   <li>Several relatable projects for your to test your skill</li>
 </ul>
 <h2>Learning with W3 schools</h2>
 <a href="https://w3schools.com"><strong>W3Schools</strong></a> is robust platform to learn anything programming.
 I enjoyed learning on there and also served as my reference point.
+<h2>Learning web fundamentals HTML, HTML5, CSS and JavaScript</h2>
+Scrimba.com
+<h2>Bits and Bytes</h2>
+Bit is simply binary, mix of 0s and 1s.
+A group of four bits is called a nibble while a group of 8 bits is called byte.
+Byte is the basic unit of a computer.
+A bit is usually denoted by <b>b</b> while byte is denoted by <b>B</b>